koreezgames/phaser3-i18n-plugin/README.md

 // font - bitmap font
 // text - should be translation key
 // size - font size
-// interpolations - interpolation for transleation (for example { 0: "value0", 1: "value1" }), note this is not required parametr
+// interpolations - interpolation for translation (for example { 0: "value0", 1: "value1" }), note this is not required parameter
 this.add.bitmapText(x, y, font, text, size, interpolations);
 ```